TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-eventual-consistency.md

 ## Idempotence

 We've tried to recognize cases where side effects are repeatedly invoked and avoid them.
 However, there will always be edge cases that allow side effects to be run twice, sometimes even at the same time.
+For example, we might end up retrying an invocation that has timed out but is actually still running.
 That's where we have to rely on the natural idempotence of the operations.

 Setting a tag value on an object in S3 to disable auto-delete is trivially idempotent.

 Snapshot creation is another matter.
 It *is* naturally idempotent.
 Event log entries are immutable so you should get the same result every time you create a snapshot at the same log entry.
 However, making sure the implementation is *actually* idempotent needs attention to detail.

 Snapshot creation involves creation of lots of S3 objects.
 If we generate a new unique id for each object, for example by creating a random UUID, we could easily end up with orphaned objects in S3 after a repeat snapshot.
 Instead we need to use predictable ids based on the snapshot entry id.
 [Hash UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier#Versions_3_and_5_(namespace_name-based)) are useful if you want a consistent id format rather than an accumulation of different parts.
-[Writes to S3 are atomic](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html#ConsistencyModel) so you never seen the results of a partial or failed write.
-In our case either the object doesn't exist or it exists with the correct content.
+[Writes to S3 are atomic](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html#ConsistencyModel) so you never see the results of a partial or failed write.
+In our case the object either doesn't exist or it exists with the correct content.

 What happens if duplicate snapshot invocations overlap?
 That won't cause a problem for the objects in S3.
 However, we will need to be careful with the intermediate checkpoint state we're writing to DynamoDB.
 Updates to an individual item are atomic so we don't have to worry about corrupt state.
 However, concurrent invocations could result in checkpoints jumping forwards and backwards.
 It should all work out in the end but it feels wasteful and chaotic.
-We can use a conditional write to ensure that checkpoints only move forward.
+We can use a conditional write to ensure that checkpoints only move forward (Increment attribute always increases).
 If we find ourselves trying to write a checkpoint which has already moved on, we know there's another invocation active and can take the usual action to bail out.

 You may be wondering why I'm using standard SQS queues rather than [FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html).
 FIFO queues guarantee that order is maintained and have built in message deduplication.
 Can't we avoid all this complexity?
 The guaranteed order is no use to us because we can't guarantee that we added messages to the queue in the right order to begin with.
 FIFO queues are more expensive, much less scalable and the deduplication operates within a limited time window.
 It's more robust to make sure the consumer is idempotent.